EDI (Electronic Data Interchange)

-EDI can replace some of the manual office tasks such as processing purchase orders, updating inventories and sending invoices, thus saving 1000’s of dollars in salaries and wages.
+EDI can replace some of the manual office tasks such as processing purchase orders, updating inventories, and sending invoices, thus saving thousands of dollars in salaries and wages.

-As business grows it can be difficult for small business to handle processing of documents manually which can significantly impact customer relationships and delays overall process.
-With an effective EDI solution small business can drastically improve productivity by implementing a fully automated EDI system.
+As the business grows it can be difficult for small business to handle the processing of documents manually which can significantly impact customer relationships and delays the overall process.
+With an effective EDI solution, small businesses can drastically improve productivity by implementing a fully automated EDI system.

 EDI grows with you

-The best part of using an effective EDI solution is that the system gets adopted to changes with respect to business process as your company begins to grow.
+The best part of using an effective EDI solution is that the system gets adapted to changes with respect to the business process as your company begins to grow.